 - In another medium bowl, whisk together flour, cocoa powder, baking soda and salt.
 Add dry ingredients to butter mixture, stir to combine.

-- Using a ¼ cup measure, scoop batter into prepared cupcake pan.
+- Using a ¼ cup measure or cupcake scoop, spoon batter into prepared cupcake pan.
 Bake in preheated oven for 20-25 minutes, or until a toothpick inserted into the center of the cupcakes comes out clean.
 Place on wire rack to cool.

 - While cupcakes are cooling, make the frosting.
-In a stand mixer fitted with the paddle attachment, combine butter, powdered sugar, Irish cream and vanilla bean paste.
+In a stand mixer fitted with the paddle attachment, combine butter, powdered sugar, Irish cream (or milk and mint extract) and vanilla bean paste.
 Mix on high speed for 2-3 minutes, or until ingredients are combined and buttercream is nice and fluffy.

 - Remove cupcakes from cupcake pan.
 Finish cooling if they’re not completely cool already.
 Using a piping bag (or large resealable bag) fitted with a large star frosting tip, frost cupcakes starting in a circle on the outer edge and working your way in.

-- Store in refrigerator if not serving immediately.
+- Store in the refrigerator for up to three days if not serving immediately.